 On a battle server, a battle usually lasts minutes (no more than one hour), and the traffic peaks during noontime and evenings.
 During the off-peak hours, some servers are not required.

 You can use GSE to add/remove servers instantly during peak/off-peak hours, which will dramatically reduce your server costs.
 In addition, GSE can assign the nearest access region for each battle, guaranteeing network stability and gaming fair play.
 GSE is suitable for table, turn-based/strategy, and real-time battle games.
 You can create a game server session that represents a room or server where players can battle or chat with each other.

 In commonly used game frameworks, a client needs to sustain a persistent connection with a server to push messages to the client instantly.
 Message push is generally a core module in games, but there are a number of issues that might occur during deployment.
 Firstly, a high number of messages may fail to be pushed due to network failures.
 Secondly, messages might only be pushed by servers with high specifications, and a faulty server will have an overly high service impact.

 With the aid of GSE, you can implement cross-region disaster recovery with minimal costs.
 When a region fails, you can swiftly switch to another region.
 The message push service is distributed among multiple servers, so that even if a server fails, the affected scope will be small, and you can quickly switch to another server.

-The beta phase of Game Service Engine (GSE) will end on August 30, 2020, and the service will become commercially available from 00:00:00 September 1, 2020.
+The beta phase of Game Server Elastic-scaling (GSE) will end on August 30, 2020, and the service will become commercially available from 00:00:00 September 1, 2020.
 Pricing documentation will be released soon.
 For any help, please contact us.